 TGbe editor: Insert the following text in P128L48 of 11ax draft 8.0 as follows:

 The GI And HE-LTF Type subfield of the Common Info field indicates the GI and HE-LTF type of the HE TB PPDU response.
-The GI And HE-LTF Type subfield encoding is defined in Table 9-29e (GI And HE-LTF Type subfield encoding).9.3.1.22.5 MU-RTS Trigger frame format
+The GI And HE-LTF Type subfield is present in a Trigger frame that solicits a TB PPDU response and its encoding is defined in Table 9-29e (GI And HE-LTF Type subfield encoding).

+The TXOP Sharing Mode subfield indicates the TXOP sharing mode.
+The TXOP sharing Mode subfield is present in an MU RTS Trigger frame and is defined in 9.3.1.22.5.

+9.3.1.22.5 MU-RTS Trigger frame format

 TGbe editor: Modify the following text in P129L43 of 11ax draft 8.0 as follows:

-The UL Length, GI And HE-LTF Type, MU-MIMO HE-LTF Mode, Number Of HE-LTF Symbols And Midamble Periodicity, UL STBC, LDPC Extra Symbol Segment, AP Tx Power, Pre-FEC Padding Factor, PE Disambiguity, UL Spatial Reuse, Doppler and UL HE-SIG-A2 Reserved subfields in the Common Info field are reserved.
+The MU-MIMO HE-LTF Mode, Number Of HE-LTF Symbols And Midamble Periodicity, UL STBC, LDPC Extra Symbol Segment, AP Tx Power, Pre-FEC Padding Factor, PE Disambiguity, UL Spatial Reuse, Doppler and UL HE-SIG-A2 Reserved subfields in the Common Info field are reserved.

 TGbe editor: Modify the following text in P66L52 of draft 0.4 as follows:

-The GI And HE-LTF Mode subfield in the Common Info field is set to a TBD nonzero value to signal an

-MU-RTS Trigger frame by an EHT AP that allocates time within an obtained TXOP to an EHT non-AP STA for transmitting one or more non-TB PPDUs sequentially (see 35.2.1.3 (Triggered TXOP sharing procedure)); sets it to 0 otherwise.
+The TxOP Sharing Mode subfield in the Common Info field is set to a nonzero value if theMU-RTS Trigger frame is sent by an EHT AP that intends to allocate time within an obtained TXOP to an EHT non-AP STA for transmitting one or more non-TB PPDUs sequentially (see 35.2.1.3 (Triggered TXOP sharing procedure)); otherwise it is set to 0.
+The encoding of the TxOP Sharing Mode subfield encoding is defined in Table 9-31xxx (TxOP Sharing Mode subfield encoding).

+Table 9-31xxx TxOP Sharing Mode subfield encoding